 In general, there are three options with golf simulators:

-- You can have a screen and a projector that will project your shots on a virtual driving range or golf course.
+1. You can have a screen, enclosure and projector that will project your shots on a virtual driving range or golf course.

 #3 is obviously the cheapest option, and in many cases, a setup of this nature will cost less than $1000. #2 will be more expensive.

-#1 is the best and most immersive option, but it’s also the most expensive; it will typically bump up the cost of your golf simulator to at least $4500.
+#1 is the best and most immersive option, but it’s also the most expensive; it will typically bump up the cost of your golf simulator to $4500 at a bare minimum.

 If the full golf simulator experience is important to you, and you want to feel like you’re playing a real-life simulation, then you’ll probably want to invest in a screen and projector setup.